 This unassuming rangefinder has everything you need to get out in the hunt right away.
 At first glance, it looks just like any other rangefinder, but for its price, it’s packing way more than it should.

-The compact and very lightweight rangefinder is your ultimate distance measuring tool.
+The compact and very lightweight Kilo850 is your ultimate distance measuring tool.
 With first and second target modes, angle compensation, and a super-fast engine, you’ll have every distance you’ll ever need.

-Buyers have given their approval for the Sig Sauer Kilo rangefinder for its reliability, cheap price, and loaded features.
+Buyers that use it and test it have given their approval for the Sig Sauer Kilo rangefinder for its reliability, cheap price, and loaded features.
 It’s user-friendly, compact, and works double-time for acquired distances.
 However, less than a handful of complaints have been aimed towards the glass.
 Small imperfections in the glass have rendered the unit useless.
 But, with an included 5 year and unlimited life warranty, there’s no risks involved when you buy the Sig way!